-Non-Operating Interest Expense
+Non-Operating Interest Expense and Other

-Non-operating interest expense represents expense for our senior secured credit facilities and senior unsecured notes issued in March and September 2017 (the "Notes").
-Period over period increases correspond to higher LIBOR rates and the issuance of the Notes during 2017.
+Non-operating interest expense and other represents expense from our senior secured credit facilities, senior unsecured notes, finance leases and other non-operating expenses.
+Period over period increases correspond to higher LIBOR rates.

 Loss on Extinguishment of Debt